neherlab/gisaid_nextstrain/README.md

 This repository also includes an install scripts `install_conda.sh` that you will need to run before analyzing your data with nextstrain.
 ```
-# This script installs augur and auspice and can be run without
+# This script installs miniconda abd augur.
+It can be run without
 # administrator privileges.
 It has the following prerequisits
 #  - curl
 #  - gcc